 Much like clicking a link in a phishing email or malware site, approving an MFA notification can lead to catastrophic consequences.
 Once a hacker gets inside the network, they typically do their best to find ways to move around and access other critical systems.
 If a company has implemented various zero-trust security measures like least-privilege access, endpoint monitoring, and identity governance, they can both reduce the probability of credential compromise and prevent an attacker from doing much damage.
 But most companies have security gaps that can be used to gain access.
 In the case of the Uber attack, the intruder was able to find a script that made it possible for them to access the company’s privileged access management (PAM) platform.

-Preventing MFA fatigue attacks
+How to prevent MFA fatigue attacks

 It may not be an exciting high-tech solution, but user education is the most important element in preventing these types of “prompt bombing” attacks from being successful.
 It’s much like someone knocking on your door or using a buzzer to get into your apartment building.
 You don’t let them in without looking out a window or asking, “who is it?”
 If you get a push notification, think before you click.
 Why would you ever approve a login request when you aren’t logging in?
 The answer is you absolutely shouldn’t.